 I understand it is difficult for some folks to speak up for themselves-for others.
-Prejudice, sexism, racism or homophobia present themselves in every encounter, and many of us retreat.
+Prejudice, sexism, racism or homophobia are ever-present today, and when we meet them, many of us retreat.

-When we all turn away, however, the world remains the same.
+When we all turn away, however, nothing changes.